End Events

 End Event

-Use an End Event to stop a process without triggering further events.
+An End Event stops the process without triggering any further events.

 A basic End Event.